GBLille/MassiveFold/README.md

 3. **Create header files**

-Refer to [Jobfile header building](#jobfiles-header-building) for this installation step.
+Refer to [Jobfile's header building](#jobfiles-header-building) for this installation step.

 To run MassiveFold in parallel on your cluster/server, it is **required** to build custom jobfile headers for each step.
 They should be named as follows: `{step}.slurm` (alignment.slurm, jobarray.slurm and post_treatment.slurm).